stteff/An-Open-Educational-RPi-Robot/README.md

   3. Use the [Etcher](https://etcher.io/) SD card utility (or a similar one) to transfer the Raspbian to the SD card
   4. Connect Raspberry Pi to an internet network using an Ethernet cable and boot
   5. Log in as *pi* user
-  6. At the command line interface, invoke the configuration utility *raspi-config* by typing:
+  6. Invoke the configuration utility *raspi-config*, by typing at the command line interface:
   ```
   sudo raspi-config
   ```
-  7. In order to allow remote access to the robot, enable remote command line using ssh:
+  7. Enable remote command line using ssh, in order to allow remote access to the robot:

      7a.
 Select *Interfacing Options:*
      ![Step 7a](/docs/images/2.png)